DecisionsDev/odm-docker-kubernetes/README.md

   </a>
 </p>

-##  Deploying IBM Operational Decision Manager on a Kubernetes Cluster
+##  Deploying IBM Operational Decision Manager on a Certified Kubernetes Cluster

-This repository centralizes materials to deploy [IBM® Operational Decision Manager](https://www.ibm.com/support/knowledgecenter/SSQP76_8.9.0/welcome/kc_welcome_odmV.html) ODM in Kubernetes.
+This repository centralizes materials to deploy [IBM® Operational Decision Manager](https://www.ibm.com/support/knowledgecenter/SSQP76_8.9.0/welcome/kc_welcome_odmV.html) ODM on Certified Kubernetes.
 It is deployed in a clustered topology that uses WebSphere® Application Server Liberty on a Kubernetes cluster.

 ODM is a decisioning platform to automate your business policies.
 Business rules are used at the heart of the platform to implement decision logic on a business vocabulary and run it as web decision services.